HANCORE-linux/omarchy-blackturq-theme/Readme.md

 # Black Turq

-Inspired by the anodised‑ink colour pattern of the Evo80 keyboard, this theme fuses deep black with vibrant turquoise accents to create a modern, high‑contrast workspace.
+Inspired by the anodised‑ink colour pattern of my Evo80 keyboard, this theme fuses deep black with vibrant turquoise accents to create a modern, high‑contrast workspace.
 Designed for the Omarchy environment, it balances sleek minimalism with vivid detail to keep your focus sharp.
 Built out of passion for custom hardware aesthetics and functional beauty — because your system deserves to look as good as it performs.